Lurker00/DX220-Firmware-Add-on/README.md

 ## Changes made
 ### Android
-* Google Play Store added.
+* Google Play Market added.
-* [Magisk](https://magiskmanager.com/) can be used to install additional modules, and to provide root access.
-* [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md), which is also useful for its [System settings](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md#system-settings).
-* Custom build of [HibyMusic](https://play.google.com/store/apps/details?id=com.hiby.music), which plays bit perfect PCM up to 32/384kHz with no additional efforts, and fully compatible with [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) for bit perfect DSD and SACD ISO playback.
-* 126MHz CPU frequency added (216MHz is officially lowest), which is enough for most tasks.
+* Reduced power consumption during music playback and in suspend mode.
 * Overall performance increased.
 * During music playback, the device is managed to prevent idle state tasks.
+* Performance tweak for popular music players (Neutron, UAPP, Tidal, Spotify).
+Such a tweak is used on Rockchip SoC based devices for benchmark apps, iBasso sets it for its Mango Player.
-* Better thermal control, to prevent overheating.
+* Better thermal control.
 * A different approach to control brightness at low levels.
-* Less power consumption in suspend mode.
 * The process of [device registration](https://www.google.com/android/uncertified/) is much simplified (required to make Google Play Services work on uncertified device).
+* [Magisk](https://magiskmanager.com/) can be used to install additional modules, and to provide root access.
+* [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md), which is also useful for its [System settings](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md#system-settings).
+* Custom build of [HibyMusic](https://play.google.com/store/apps/details?id=com.hiby.music), which plays bit perfect PCM up to 32/384kHz with no additional efforts, and is fully compatible with [USB Audio application](https://github.com/Lurker00/DX200-USB-Audio-Release/blob/master/README.md) for bit perfect DSD and SACD ISO playback.
+* Removed APKPure, CoolAPK, Viper HiFi.
 ### Mango
 * Removed Android services, that are not used in this mode.
 * Performance increased.